Denton Drug Crime Lawyers

 Many people find themselves receiving long prison sentences because they pleaded guilty to a drug crime without understanding their rights.
 If you have been arrested for a drug crime, you need to be sure that you can offer up a strong defense to these allegations with the aid of our Denton drug crime attorneys, because a conviction could have a serious impact upon the rest of your life.

-Penalties for Possession of Controlled Substances in Texas
+What are the Penalties for Possession of Controlled Substances in Texas?

 While many states impose penalties for carrying, selling or possessing controlled substances, Texas is a state that certainly has some of the most severe punishments.
 Depending on the type of drug found to be in your possession or on your property, you could be serving lengthy incarceration periods and be paying extremely high fines.

 Some examples of types of common drugs and their corresponding penalties include:

 - Group 1 drugs(such as opium, cocaine, heroin, oxycodone, and morphine) – You could face state jail felony for having less than one gram, a third-degree felony for one to three grams, a second degree felony for up to 200 grams, or a first degree felony with a fine of $100,000 and life in prison for over 200 grams.